 Woodville West Torrens / Fremantle

-Hailing from Sacred Heart College and Woodville-West Torrens in Adelaide, Matthew was selected by Fremantle with the fourth pick in the 1999 National Draft.
+Originally from Adelaide’s Sacred Heart College and SAFNL side Woodville-West Torrens, Pavlich was selected by Fremantle with the fourth pick in the 1999 National Draft.

-The former AFLPA President and a member of their board of directors, off the field Matthew has obtained a Bachelor of Science from UWA and has completed his MBA.
-He also spends time on the AFL Laws of the Game Committee.
+A former AFLPA President and a member of their board of directors, off the field Matthew has obtained a Bachelor of Science from UWA and has completed his MBA.
+He has also spent time on the AFL Laws of the Game Committee.

-Matthew is married to wife Lauren and they have three young children together, Harper, Jack and William.
+Married to wife Lauren, they have three children – Harper, Jack and William.

 “Leading high performing and diverse teams.”
 Matthew is a sought after speaking talent given his vast experience within the AFL industry, tertiary education and his burgeoning business experience.
 He opens up on his various anecdotes from his 17 years in the game focusing on dealing with failure and adversity, operating a high performance culture, the importance of diversity and inclusion, team dynamics, feedback, values and behaviours and leadership.